A man working in his kitchen while his child sitting beside is looking at it.

 Share:

 It’s important to choose the right lender when you refinance your mortgage loan.
-The lender you choose will determine which products are available, your interest rate and more.
+The lender you choose will determine which products you’re eligible for, your interest rate and more.
 But which lender is right for you?

 You’ll have an easier time choosing the lender that best fits your needs when you know which questions to ask.
-Below, we’ll go over 10 questions you might want to ask to learn how refinancing works and what you should be on the lookout for.
+Below, we go over 11 questions you might want to ask to learn how refinancing works and what you should be on the lookout for.

-1. What Types Of Loans Do You Offer?
+1. What Types Of Refinance Loans Do You Offer?

-There are multiple types of home loans.
-Some of the most common mortgage loan types you might see include:
+Some common mortgage refinance loan types you might see include:

 • Conventional loan: The most common type of loan, conventional loans conform to Fannie Mae and Freddie Mac’s guidelines.

-• VA loan: VA loans are government-backed loans for eligible members of the armed forces, veterans and qualifying surviving spouses.
+• VA loan: Department of Veterans Affairs (VA) loans are government-backed loans for eligible members of the armed forces, veterans and qualifying surviving spouses.

-• FHA loan: FHA loans are government-backed and have looser income and credit requirements.
+• FHA loan: Federal Housing Administration (FHA) loans are government-backed and have looser income and credit requirements.

-• USDA loan: USDA loans are government-backed loans that allow you to buy a home in a qualifying rural or suburban area.
-Rocket Mortgage® is not currently accepting USDA loan applications.
+• USDA loan: U.S. Department of Agriculture (USDA) loans are government-backed loans that allow you to buy a home in a qualifying rural or suburban area.
+Rocket Mortgage® isn’t currently accepting USDA loan applications.

-• Jumbo loan: A jumbo loan is one that falls above local conforming loan limits.
-Usually, that’s $726,200, but it’s higher in Alaska, Hawaii and high-cost areas.
-Loan limits also go up if you have more units.
+• Jumbo loan: A jumbo loan finances home purchases above local conforming loan limits.
+Usually, that’s $766,550, but it’s higher in Alaska, Hawaii and other high-cost areas.
+Loan limits also increase depending on the number of units in a property.
 It’s important to shop around because lenders often have their own standards and jumbo loan offers.

-Know your loan type and ask your lender which types of loans they offer.
+Identify your current loan type and ask your lender which types of loans they offer.
 Ask which types of loans would qualify for a refinance as well.
-This will help you get the most for your money and set you up for payment success.
+Questions like these will help you get the most for your money and set you up for payment success.

 See What You Qualify For